kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:width: 750px
 	:align: center

 This plot shows the first component.
-All variables, except for hardness have large weights.
+All variables, except for hardness have large values in :math:`\mathbf{p}_1`.
 If we write out the equation for :math:`t_1` for an observation :math:`i`:

 .. math::
 	t_{1,i} = 0.46 x_\text{oil} - 0.47 x_\text{density} + 0.53 x_\text{crispy} - 0.50 x_\text{fracture}  + 0.15 x_\text{hardness}